 Rivals for Catan: 2-Player Card Game

 Nevertheless, it does scratch that itch for a good 2-player game with a Catan flavor.
 You’re still exploring and settling new lands, and using various resources in order to do so.
-The game has quite a lot of replayability, especially once you factor in the fact, that there are also some expansions for this version too.
+The game has quite a lot of replayability, especially once you factor in the fact that expansions for this version also exists.

 Traders and Barbarians